stuartellis/stuartellis-site-hugo/content/articles/java-language.md

 A _final_ class cannot be extended.
 A method that has been marked as _final_ cannot be overridden in an extending class.

+By convention, the name of a final variable should be in uppercase.

 ## Constructors

 A _constructor_ is a method in the class that has the same name as the class itself.
 Constructors must have no return value.